williato/MCW-Serverless-architecture/Hands-on-lab/HOL step-by-step - Serverless architecture.md

     ![In the Live Metrics Stream window, 11 servers are now online.](media/image74.png 'Live Metrics Stream window')

-5. After this has run for some time, close the UploadImages console to stop uploading photos.
+5. After the upload has run for a while, you can cancel it.

-6. Navigate back to the **Computer Vision** API and set the pricing tier back to **S1 Standard**.
+6. In the Azure Portal, navigate back to the **Computer Vision** API and set the pricing tier back to **S1 Standard**.

 ## Exercise 5: Explore your data in Azure Cosmos DB